Become a Volunteer

 Volunteers in these areas support the missions of scientific discovery and education as well as university administration.
 We applaud our volunteers for living out the core competencies of the organization.

-Several programs are housed in this category including the Clinical Research Investigative Studies Program (CRISP) in Emergency Medicine, Pre-Dental, the Critical Care Academics Associates Program (CCAAP) in the Intensive Care Unit, and Visiting Practitioners.
+Several programs are housed in this category including the Clinical Research Investigative Studies Program (CRISP) in Emergency Medicine, Pre-Dental, the Trauma Research Academics Program (T-RAP) in the Trauma Surgery Department, and Visiting Practitioners.
 In addition to these programs, volunteers are encouraged to contact departments directly to partner in the creation and pursuit of additional opportunities.Research, Central Services and Academic Volunteer Services

 During the summer months (June – September) we look for additional volunteers for the following opportunities: